-Liens will be offered for sale by the corresponding sequence number for each parcel by the auctioneer in the order they appear in the newspaper.
-Bidding on the parcel number begins once the corresponding sequence number has been called.
-The interested investors hold up their assigned bidder cards while calling out their desired rate of interest, the maximum being 16%.
-If two (2) or more bidders bid on the same parcel, the Auctioneer and two observers will determine the successful bidder.
-The bidder who offers to accept the lowest rate of interest is awarded the lien.
-Bidders must be present.
-Telephone or mail bids are not accepted during the sale.
-The successful bidder must pay the entire amount due by close of business the day following the end of the sale.
+The 2022 Tax Lien Sale will be held on line and hosted by RealAuction.com.
+Liens will be offered for sale by the corresponding sequence number for each parcel in the order they appear in the newspaper.
+Liens will be segregated into batches to facilitate the bidding process.
+The bidding will start at 16% and must be in 1% increments.
+A 0% bid is acceptable.
+The successful bidder must pay the entire amount due by date indicated under the Bidding Rules on our auction website at RealAuction.com.
 You are advised that, pursuant to the laws of the State of Arizona, specifically ARS 42-18116, in the event a person to whom a tax lien has been sold fails to pay the amount due and the sale has closed, the Treasurer may recover the amount bid by civil action in a court of competent jurisdiction.
-The sale continues until all liens are sold or a lack of bidding warrants discontinuing the sale.
-Once purchased, ALL SALES ARE FINAL.
+The sale continues until all liens are sold and/or the batches are closed.
+The auxiliary session will start an hour after the final batch closes and will close at 5pm the following day.
+The auxiliary session will include all tax parcels that were not sold during the regular sale.
+ALL SALES ARE FINAL.